<?xml version="1.0" encoding="UTF-8"?>

 Finally, the assessment of the discovery materials can be a profound challenge.
 Frequently, contracts and business records can add up to hundreds of pages of information, and tiny details contained within those documents could make or break the legal case.
 The process of reviewing discovery materials can require weeks of effort before the case goes to trial.

-Working with a <a href="/business-litigation/" target="_blank" rel="noopener" data-wpel-link="internal">business litigation attorney</a> familiar with complex discovery proceedings can help take some of the risk and frustration out of the discovery process.
+Working with a <a href="/business-law/business-litigation/" target="_blank" rel="noopener" data-wpel-link="internal">business litigation attorney</a> familiar with complex discovery proceedings can help take some of the risk and frustration out of the discovery process.
 Effective legal guidance can help during every stage of discovery and throughout business litigation in general.]]></content>

 </entry>